mrnaveira/rust-workshop/README.md

 ```
 </details>

 The solutions we explored in exercises 2 and 3 are not ideal.
 Cloning a memory value (exercise 2) has a performance penalty and we lose the ability to modify the original value.
-Returning the value again (exercise 3) solves those problems but makes the code very difficult to manage when we are manipulatin multiple values.
+Returning the value again (exercise 3) solves those problems but makes the code very difficult to manage when we are manipulating multiple values.
 In the next section we will explore a better solution, called **borrowing**.

 ### Borrowing

 [Borrowing](https://doc.rust-lang.org/book/ch04-02-references-and-borrowing.html) is the action of temporarily use a reference of a value wihout taking ownership of it.
-With borrowing, we have another way of solving the code of the previous section (exercises 2 and 3).
+With borrowing, we have another way of solving the code of the previous section.

 Find below the same problem of ownership of the previous section.
 ```rust